-The Career Engagement Center is here to help you with the process.
+The Career and Civic Engagement Center is here to help you with the process.
 Your first steps should be to:

-- take the Strong Interest Inventory to help give you some direction in your search and begin thinking about some of your skills, values and motivations.
+- take the assessments in TypeFocus to help give you some direction in your search and begin thinking about some of your skills, values and motivations.

 - start mapping our your next few years with our Four Year Checklist

 - start familiarizing yourself with some of our online resources.
 Especially the What Can I Do With This Major? site